 c.
 A specific marketing or trade area.

 5. Extraordinary or specialized training.

+6. Referral sources.

 Any restrictive covenant not supported by a legitimate business interest is unlawful and is void and unenforceable.

 (c) A person seeking enforcement of a restrictive covenant also shall plead and prove that the contractually specified restraint is reasonably necessary to protect the legitimate business interest or interests justifying the restriction.
 If a person seeking enforcement of the restrictive covenant establishes prima facie that the restraint is reasonably necessary, the person opposing enforcement has the burden of establishing that the contractually specified restraint is overbroad, overlong, or otherwise not reasonably necessary to protect the established legitimate business interest or interests.
-If a contractually specified restraint is overbroad, overlong, or otherwise not reasonably necessary to protect the legitimate business interest or interests, a court shall may modify the restraint and grant only the relief reasonably necessary to protect such interest or interests.
+If a contractually specified restraint is overbroad, is overlong, restricts or limits certain types of conduct or activities beyond what is reasonably necessary to protect the legitimate business interest or interests or is otherwise not reasonably necessary to protect the legitimate business interest or interests, a court shall modify the restraint and grant only the relief reasonably necessary to protect such interest or interests.
+In the case of a restrictive covenant sought to be enforced against a former employee, agent or independent contractor, and not associated with a sale described in section (d) 3 below, it shall be presumed, [absent clear and convincing evidence to the contrary][GIT: I would not include this bracketed clause], that a restriction against soliciting or accepting customers, patients or clients with whom the former employee, agent, or independent contractor [developed [or maintained] substantial relationships] [GIT Alternative: substantively and substantially interacted] during the term of such person’s engagement shall be sufficient to reasonably protect any interest in preserving relationships with specific prospective or existing customers, patients, or clients and that a restriction against using or disclosing trade secrets or confidential business or professional information shall be sufficient to reasonably protect any interest in trade secrets or confidential business or professional information of the party seeking enforcement.

 (d) In determining the reasonableness in time of a post-term restrictive covenant not predicated upon the protection of trade secrets, a court shall apply the following rebuttable presumptions: